jellyfin/jellyfin-mpv-shim/README.md

 anything from Jellyfin and it will Direct Play.
 Subtitles are fully supported, and there are tools to manage them like no other Jellyfin client.

-This project is new, but all the major features should now be working!
-Please let me know if you have any problems.

 ## Getting Started

 If you are on Windows, simply [download the binary](https://github.com/iwalton3/jellyfin-mpv-shim/releases).